msveshnikov/midimaker/docs/email_campaign.md

 [**Explore the Sectional Generation Strategy in Detail**]([LINK TO DOCS/README SECTION ON SECTIONAL GENERATION HERE])

-In our next (and final) email, we'll show you how you can get involved and start experimenting with AutoMusic Generator yourself!
+In our next (and final) email, we'll show you how you can get involved and start experimenting with MidiMaker Generator yourself!

 Stay tuned,

-The AutoMusic Generator Team
+The MidiMaker Generator Team

 ---

 ### Email 3: Call to Action - "Start Creating Your AI Music Today!"

 **Subject:** 🚀  Ready to Generate Your Own Music from Text?
-Dive into AutoMusic Generator Now!
+Dive into MidiMaker Generator Now!

 **Body:**

 Hello Future Composer,

-Over the last two emails, we've introduced you to AutoMusic Generator and highlighted its innovative Sectional Generation approach for creating coherent and structured music from text descriptions.
+Over the last two emails, we've introduced you to MidiMaker Generator and highlighted its innovative Sectional Generation approach for creating coherent and structured music from text descriptions.

-Now, it's time to take the next step and explore AutoMusic Generator for yourself!
+Now, it's time to take the next step and explore MidiMaker Generator for yourself!

 **Here's your invitation to dive in:**